Home » All Recipes » Desserts » Lemon Angel Pie

 • Spread the meringue evenly into the prepared pie pan, shaping it up the sides like a crust.

 • Use an electric mixer to whip the cream with sugar until soft peaks form.
+Set aside in the fridge for later.

-• Once all components are fully cooled, assemble the pie: spread half the whipped cream over the meringue crust, layer on the lemon filling, and finish with the remaining whipped cream.
+• Once all components are fully cooled, assemble the pie: Spread half the whipped cream over the meringue crust, layer on the lemon filling, and finish with the remaining whipped cream.

 • Chill for at least 2 hours before serving.